-Indonesia, a young and fast-developing mobile market, is a target market for OPPO.
+Indonesia, Thailand, and the Philippines – all young and fast-developing mobile markets – are target new markets for OPPO.

-Later this year it will venture overseas by launching in Russia and Romania, two developing markets that it reckons have a strong desire for more affordable smartphones.
+Micromax started its overseas expansion late last year by venturing into Russia and Romania, two developing markets that it reckons have a strong desire for more affordable smartphones.

 Though smaller than its two compatriot rivals, Xolo is also keen for a slice of India’s low-end to mid-range smartphone market.
-Xolo looks set to be India’s first phone brand to sell a 4G phone in the country.
+However, the prices are not as tempting as those of its local rivals.